 Is Organic Laundry Detergent Best?

 When it comes to the term “organic,” as a society, we have come to a certain understanding.
 Specifically, it signals health and safety.
 Besides, the seal of an organic certification is what makes the product credible and trustworthy to consumers.
 Oftentimes, it is the seal that causes us to choose a product without giving it a second thought.
-While I do promote certified organic products, I wonder if organic laundry detergent is always the best choice.
+While I do like some certified organic products, I wonder if organic laundry detergent is always the best choice.
 Keep reading to find out which clean laundry detergent I use and recommend.
 Also, to estimate the safety of your detergent, check out my Guide to the Safest Laundry Detergents.

 A while ago, Procter & Gamble reduced the amount of carcinogenic 1,4-dioxane in their Tide detergents.
 Yes, your laundry detergent may contain 1,4-dioxane, a petroleum chemical that may cause cancer and is a significant groundwater contaminant.
-No, that does not mean that you will get cancer from wearing clothes washed with 1,4-dioxane, but you might be drinking and eating it afterward.
+No, that does not mean that you will get cancer from wearing clothes washed with 1,4-dioxane, but you might be drinking and eating it afterwards.

-To clarify, the derivation process involves chemicals and may be associated with trace impurities that come with these chemicals.
+To clarify, the derivation process involves adding chemicals and may be associated with trace impurities that come with these chemicals.
 Besides, the environmental impact is still under investigation.

 Furthermore, they must meet the USDA organic standards for production, handling, processing, and labeling.
 That is to say, the production operators, the handlers of the ingredients, and the manufacturer of the final product must first get their certification from an organic certifying agent accredited by the USDA.

 Generally, this means that the ingredients are minimally processed and are derived without adding non-agricultural ingredients.
-For example, if oil is derived with a petroleum solvent such as hexane, it does not qualify as organic.
-The processes that meet organic standards are cold pressing, filtration, infusion, distillation, grinding, and dehydration.
-As for certified organic ingredients, they would be plant oils and herb or plant extracts.
+For example, if an oil ingredient is derived with a petroleum solvent such as hexane, it does not qualify as organic.
+The processes that meet organic standards include:

 Thus, a clean laundry detergent is eligible for an organic certification if its ingredients adhere to the USDA organic standards.
 If they do, the laundry detergent gets the USDA organic label, which gives it the status of being safe and healthy.

-FIT Organic | Green Shield Organic Lavender |
+Green Shield Organic Laundry Detergent In Lavender

-Water, Alcohol*, Glycerin*, Berry Saponins*, Guar Gum*, Baby Powder Scented Oil*, Potassium Hydroxide, Coconut Oil*, Sunflower Oil*, Citric Acid*. *Organic | Water, Sapindus Mukorossi (Soap Berries)*, Cocos Nucifera & Potassium Hydroxide (Saponified Coconut Oil*), Sodium Carbonate, Sodium Bicarbonate, Xanthan Gum, Aloe Barbadensis Leaf Juice Powder*, Glycerin*, Sea Salt, Cymopsis Tetragonoloba (Guar Gum)*, Acacia Senegal Gum*, Fragrance*. *Organic |
+Ingredients (as of May 2024): Water, Sapindus Mukorossi (Soap Berries*), Cocos Nucifera & Potassium Hydroxide (Saponified Coconut Oil*), Lonicera Japonica (Honeysuckle*) Flower Extract, Sodium Carbonate, Sodium Bicarbonate, Xanthan Gum, Aloe Barbadensis Leaf Juice Powder*, Glycerin*, Sodium Chloride, Cyamopsis Tetragonoloba (Guar Gum*), Acacia Senegal Gum*, Fragrance*. *Organic.

-The Green Shield detergent is made by the process of saponification, too.
+The Green Shield organic laundry detergent is made by the process of saponification, too.
 The fact that potassium hydroxide, the alkali, does not remain in the final product allows for an organic certification.
-It is how soaps have been made for centuries.
-To read more about the process of saponification, go to my Natural bar Soap – The Mystery Revealed post.
+To read more about the process of saponification, go to my post Natural Bar Soap – The Mystery Revealed.

-The non-organic ingredients include sea salt, sodium carbonate (soda ash), sodium bicarbonate (baking soda), and xanthan gum (a sugar-based polymer produced by bacteria).
+The non-organic ingredients include salt, sodium carbonate (soda ash), sodium bicarbonate (baking soda), and xanthan gum (a sugar-based polymer produced by bacteria).

 Fragrance